Supporting our employees during the COVID-19 crisis

 Customers found lobby chairs moved six feet apart, customer chairs in banker offices moved, and the floors marked so they knew where to stand in the teller lines.

-The changes are the latest of many Wells Fargo has made as the company seeks to balance the financial needs of customers with public health as part of the nation’s critical infrastructure that the Department of Homeland Security says has a special responsibility to keep running.
+The changes are the latest of many Wells Fargo has made as the company seeks to balance the financial needs of customers with public health as part of the nation’s — and the globe’s — critical infrastructure that worldwide government agencies have said has a special responsibility to keep running.

 “It has been decades since the global economy and the financial services industry have weathered a storm anything close to what we are currently facing,” Chief Operating Officer Scott Powell said.
 “But we are working tirelessly to both be there for our customers as they face new and uncertain financial situations and be there for our employees working to serve them as safely as possible and facing the same challenges.”